Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

-Decorating Christmas trees is one of the greatest traditions for celebrating the holiday season.
-Many people have artificial trees that can be easily boxed and stored for use in future years.
-Other people choose live, potted trees that can be planted when the holiday season is over.
-However, a large number of holiday enthusiasts appreciate cut trees in stands.
-Cut trees lend their aroma to the season, infusing the home with the scents of Christmas, but when the holiday is over, and you can’t box or plant your tree.
-What should you do with it?
+Cut trees lend their aroma to the season, infusing the home with the scents of Christmas, but what can you do when the holiday is over, and you can’t box or plant your tree.
 Here are some simple tips on how to dispose of a Christmas tree.

 Don’t Wait Too Long

-Second, remove all ornaments, lights, tinsel, garland, and non-organic decorations from your tree.
-One clever way to store ornaments for safe keeping and re-use is to place them into plastic cups, cover the cups with plastic wrap, and align them inside a cardboard box.
+Remove all ornaments, lights, tinsel, garland, and non-organic decorations from your tree.
 Storing your ornaments in this way prevents breakage and keeps them organized for future use.

 Getting the Tree Out of the House